tagawa/AI-Podcast-Creator/README.md

 # AI Podcast Creator
 A Python script to generate an audio podcast episode using APIs from OpenAI (ChatGPT) and ElevenLabs.
+ChatGPT generates an informal commentary based on news headlines and ElevenLabs reads that out with a human-sounding voice.

 ## Notes